UCLALibrary/packer-samvera/README.md

 If you want to interact with the box's services, you can see the passwords for them in the sample-config.json file from this project's root directory.
 You can also change characteristics of the Vagrant
 Box (for instance, memory, etc.) in the Vagrantfile that is downloaded in the `vagrant init` step.

-### Tips and Tricks

-A useful flag to add to get the build to pause when there is an error: `-on-error=ask`

-Add it to any of the other above command lines, as needed, and you can SSH into the box to see what's broken (if the Packer logs aren't sufficient).

 ### License